Jason2866/esptool/docs/en/esptool/advanced-options.rst

     * ``--before default_reset`` is the default, which uses DTR & RTS serial control lines (see :ref:`entering-the-bootloader`) to try to reset the chip into bootloader mode.
     * ``--before no_reset`` will skip DTR/RTS control signal assignments and just start sending a serial synchronisation command to the chip.
 This is useful if your chip doesn't have DTR/RTS, or for some serial interfaces (like Arduino board onboard serial) which behave differently when DTR/RTS are toggled.
     * ``--before no_reset_no_sync`` will skip DTR/RTS control signal assignments and skip also the serial synchronization command.
 This is useful if your chip is already running the :ref:`stub bootloader <stub>` and you want to avoid resetting the chip and uploading the stub again.
-    :esp32c3 or esp32s3: * ``--before usb_reset`` will use custom reset sequence for USB-JTAG-Serial (used for example for ESP chips connected through the USB-JTAG-Serial peripheral).
+    :esp32c3 or esp32s3 or esp32c6 or esp32h2: * ``--before usb_reset`` will use custom reset sequence for USB-JTAG-Serial (used for example for ESP chips connected through the USB-JTAG-Serial peripheral).
 Usually, this option doesn't have to be used directly.
 Esptool should be able to detect connection through USB-JTAG-Serial.

 Reset After Operation
 ^^^^^^^^^^^^^^^^^^^^^